slouc/broken-links/README.md

 # Broken links finder
 Quickly check a website for broken links!

-[work in progress]

-TODO:
-- UI for switching to detailed view, displaying causes properly
-- proper showing of 404 cause in detailed view
-- handling redirection, certificates and hrefs without specified protocol
-- handling charsets (error [MalformedInputException: Input length = 1])(e.g. http://www.vodafone.it/portal/Aziende)
-- parallelization of links searching and validation (with option to turn it on/off)
+To start it up, simply do:

+    > activator run

+for default port 9000, or

+    > activator "run [PORT]"

+for a custom one.

+Note that this is very much *[work in progress]*.
+Next step is parallelization using Spark for speedup (code is already inside, just need to set up a cluster).